Conformal Frequency Estimation using Discrete Sketched Data with Coverage for Distinct Queries: Confidence intervals with valid coverage for distinct queries

 To better understand this result, it helps to look at the plot of the function $\nu$ shown in Figure \ref{fig:t-nu}~(b).
-For instance, if $a=1.2$, we have $\nu(a) \approx 0.067$; therefore, a 95\% nominal coverage level may result empirical coverage over unique queries that is as low as 80.6\% when $M=100$.
-If $a=1.1$, we have $\nu(a) \approx 0.035$; therefore, a 95\% nominal coverage level may result empirical coverage over unique queries that is as low as 87.0\% when $M=100$.
-Of course, Theorem~\ref{eq:coverage-unique-robust} only gives us a lower bound for the coverage over unique queries which refers to the worst-case scenario over all data distributions $P_Z$.
-In practice, Algorithm~\ref{alg:conformal-sketch-unique} applied with $M' < M$ may sometimes result in higher coverage than anticipated by Theorem~\ref{eq:coverage-unique-robust}, as we will demonstrate empirically in Section~\ref{sec:app}.
+For instance, if $a=1.2$, we have $\nu(a) \approx 0.067$; therefore, a 95\% nominal coverage level may result empirical coverage over distinct queries that is as low as 80.6\% when $M=100$.
+If $a=1.1$, we have, as already mentioned, $\nu(a) \approx 0.035$; therefore, a 95\% nominal coverage level may result empirical coverage over distinct queries that is as low as 87.0\% when $M=100$.
+Of course, Theorem~\ref{eq:coverage-unique-robust} gives a conservative lower bound for the coverage over distinct queries which refers to the worst-case scenario over all data distributions $P_Z$.
+In practice, Algorithm~\ref{alg:conformal-sketch-unique} applied with $M' < M$ may sometimes result in higher coverage than anticipated by Theorem~\ref{eq:coverage-unique-robust}, as we will see empirically in Sections~\ref{sec:experiments}--\ref{sec:app}.